terminalfeed

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it fetches top 15 trending HuggingFace models sorted by likes in last 7 days, with specific fields.
-No sibling tools overlap, making it unique.
+The description clearly states the tool fetches the top 15 trending HuggingFace models sorted by likes in the last 7 days, specifying verb, resource, and scope.
+It distinguishes from sibling tools by focusing on open-source AI community trends.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.